 What Are SSDs and HDDs?

 An SSD (Solid State Drive) and a HDD (Hard Disc Drive) have a multitude of uses in a system.
 An SSD is a more streamlined storage solution refined over the past decade into a faster, more affordable, option to the average enthusiast.
-HDDs are a legacy storage solution that offer cheaper storage at marginally slower speeds in larger amounts of space.
+HDDs are a legacy storage solution that offer cheaper storage performance at marginally slower speeds in larger amounts of space.

 On paper, an SSD outweighs a hard drive in every competitive gaming advantage, however there are some special considerations when discussing the benefits of long term storage solutions like hard drives.